Note

 display.title("Same demonstration but using fillings inside contours")

-Plotting with black background, black_bg
+Plotting with black background, black_bg should be set to True

-through plot_glass_brain
+through plot_glass_brain.

 # We can set black background using black_bg=True